dasxgo/Prima-_indians/README.md

-# Prima-_indians
+# Prima Indians
-The objective ois to diagnostically predict whether or not a patient has diabetes.
+EDA - The objective ois to diagnostically predict whether or not a patient has diabetes.